Cyber Forensics

 Modules

-This command is used to list the kernel drivers that are present in the system.
+This command lists the kernel drivers that are present in the system.

 SSDT

-This command is used to list the functions present in the original and GUI SSDTs.
-It displays the index, the name of the function, and the owner of the driver of each entry in the SSDT.
+This command lists the functions present in the original and GUI SSDTs.
+It displays the index, the name of the function, and the owner of the driver for each entry in the SSDT.

 Driverscan

-This command can be used to find the DRIVER_OBJECT present in the physical memory by making use of a pool tag scan.
+You can use this command to find the DRIVER_OBJECT present in the physical memory by making use of a pool tag scan.

 File Scan

-This command can be used to find File_object that is present in the physical memory by making use of a pool tag scan.
-This command will help in finding open files in the system dump even if they are hidden with the help of rootkit,
+You can use this command to find the File_object present in the physical memory by making use of a pool tag scan.
+This command will help you find open files in the system dump even if rootkit hides them.

 Mutant scan